Chris39704/state-demo/README.md

 ## Misc

 The Application pulls sample data from my node api.
+(You can modify the number of items returned in each HomeView - file or for context in the Tab component file where a number value is passed for the number of items to return *Up to 1000*)

 Console logs print out when a component re-renders so that you can see when a component is re-rendering. (optimal rendering would be just rendering the component you are modifying and it's children)